-- King Claudius, who murdered his brother to claim the throne, is encountered by Hamlet praying.
+- In Hamlet, King Claudius, who murdered his brother to claim the throne, is encountered by Hamlet praying.
 Hamlet intends to kill him but is forced to hold off during then because he fears killing Claudius while he's praying will send him to heaven.

 - Kirei Kotomine from Fate/stay night, who gets bonus points by actually being an ordained priest.
 He's not a villain per se, but he is quite an evil person who actually delights in the suffering of others (down to the point that he's also The Gadfly).
 It doesn't help that the church actually trained him to become a Church Militant exorcist, though in their defense nobody realized just how dangerous he could become.
 In fairness, it's not entirely his fault: there's something deeply wrong with his psychosis that means he has a conscience and understands the importance of doing good but can't personally derive any enjoyment from anything that doesn't cause evil and suffering to others.

 - Frollo in The Hunchback of Notre Dame.
 A judge of deep religious devotion, he is still governed by his lusts, hatred, prejudice, and revenge and driven to attempted kidnapping and murder.
 In the original story he is also a clergyman, alchemist, and sorcerer.